 - Having the talent necessary to manage data flowing through all data generating platforms.

 - Maintaining control of data from platforms owned by business groups outside of marketing.

 - Cost of housing data in multiple platforms.

 Fortunately, adding technology to the stack does not have to be a double-edged sword.
 There is a solution to the data problems that go along with the growing marketing stack.
 That solution is called Cross Stack Segmentation.
-This innovative new concept is designed to pull data from any app that is connected to it and allow the marketer to segment and move that data seamlessly from one platform to another.
-This solves for many of the problems that come with a large technology stack by:
+This innovative new concept is designed to pull data from any app connected to it and allow the marketer to segment and move that data seamlessly from one platform to another.
+This solves many of the problems that come with a large technology stack by:

 - Giving marketing the access to data they need from technology that is owned or administered from other departments.